usnistgov/O-RAN-Testbed-Automation/README.md

 ## Setting Up a Testbed

-The automation tool can be used in virtual machines and physical machines with the list of open-source components and minimum system requirements specified below.
+The  tool can be used in virtual machines and physical machines with the list of open-source components and minimum system requirements specified below.
 For additional details on the configuration of physical hardware and individual software components, refer to [\[1\]][nist-tn-2311].

 ### Supported Testbed Open-Source Components